-Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional Work Identified Implementing good practice in transparency Writing and communicating reports for the public and other stakeholders in an understandable style appropriate to the intended audience and ensuring that they are easy to access and interrogate.
-Council WebsiteTransparency PagesAnnual reports Striking a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny while not being too onerous to provide and for users to understand.
-Statement of AccountsAnnual Report Implementing good practices in reporting Reporting at least annually on performance, value for money and the stewardship of its resources.
-External Audit Letter/ReportStatement of AccountsAnnual Report Ensuring members and senior management own the results.
-Minutes of MeetingsJob DescriptionsMember Portfolios Ensuring robust arrangements for assessing the extent to which the principles contained in the Framework have been applied and publishing the Annual Governance Statement
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional Work Identified Implementing good practice in transparency Writing and communicating reports for the public and other stakeholders in an understandable style appropriate to the intended audience and ensuring that they are easy to access and interrogate.
+Transparency Pages Striking a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny while not being too onerous to provide and for users to understand.
+Statement of Accounts Annual Report Transparency Pages Council Website Implementing good practices in reporting Reporting at least annually on performance, value for money and the stewardship of its resources.
+External Audit Completion Report and Annual Letter Statement of Accounts Annual Governance Statement Annual Report Ensuring members and senior management own the results.
+Minutes of MeetingsJob DescriptionsMember Portfolios Ensuring robust arrangements for assessing the extent to which the principles contained in the Framework have been applied and publishing the results on this Annual Governance Statement AGS Self-Assessment Checklists and Assurance Statements

-Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional Work Identified results on this assessment including an evidence to demonstrate good governance (annual governance statement).
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional Work Identified assessment including an evidence to demonstrate good governance (annual governance statement).
 Ensuring that the Framework is applied to jointly managed or shared service organisations as appropriate.
 Annual Governance Statement Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other similar organisations.
-Statement of Accounts External Audit Letter/Report Deadlines in place Qualified officers in post Assurance and effective accountability Ensuring that recommendations for corrective action made by external audit are acted upon.
-Minutes from Executive Cabinet/Audit Panel Meeting Internal Audit Plan Ensuring an effective internal audit service with direct access to members is in place which provides assurance with regard to governance arrangements and recommendations are acted upon.
-Internal Audit - Post Audit Reviews Progress reports presented to the Audit Panel Annual Report from Head of Risk Management and Audit presented to Audit Panel Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations Action plans are formulated to ensure recommendations are implemented, e.g. Ofsted Inspection of Childrens Services Gaining assurance on risks associated with delivering services through third Annual Governance Statement
+External Audit Completion Report and Annual Letter Assurance and effective Accountability Ensuring that recommendations for corrective action made by external audit are acted upon.
+External Audit Completion Report and Annual Letter Minutes from Executive Cabinet/Audit Panel Meeting Internal Audit Plan External Audit Reports to the Audit Panel Ensuring an effective internal audit service with direct access to members is in place which provides assurance with regard to governance arrangements and recommendations are acted upon.
+Internal Audit PlanInternal Audit - Post Audit Reviews

-Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional Work Identified parties and that this is evidenced in the annual governance statement.
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional Work Identified Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations.
+Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement.
 Ensuring that when working in partnership, arrangements for accountability are clear and that the need for wider public accountability has been recognised and met.
-Specific Partnership Agreements Partnership Boards